Teodor-Maeli/holiday-hub-platform/README.md

 ### Project short summary:

-#### Model behind "Holiday Hub" is intended to provide SINGLE and easy to use/integrate touristic oriented services for both persons and legal entities.
+#### Model behind "Holiday Hub" is intended to provide SINGLE and easy to use/integrate touristic oriented services for both persons and companies seeking advertisement of their services.

 ### Purpose of repository: